Get a Head Start with College Credit Now

 Signing up for a CCN course is a two–step process.
 All College Credit Now students must complete these steps, even if a student has already completed a non college credit now Chemeketa course.

-Printable instructions are available Spring Steps to Enroll
+Printable instructions are available CCN Steps to Enroll

 Step 1 – Admission application